williamtong/TILDA_defect_classification/README.md

 <span style="color:red">**1.
 OBJECTS**</span>

 _CORRECT OBJECTS PREDICTIONS_
     Here are two examples in which there are strong red in classes other than the correct _object_ classes, but those were overwhelmed by the strong negative values.
 Thus this makes the _objects_ class as the most likely prediction.
-Note in both cases there is also a lot of signal for the class _thread errors_, indicating the model having a hard distinguishing them (see Recall confusion matrix above).
+Note in both cases there is also a lot of signal for the class _thread errors_, indicating the model having a hard time distinguishing them (see <i>Recall confusion matrix</i> above).
     <p><img src='./TILDA-defect-classific/images/shap_plots/4-class/7x7_16_32_64_model/objects/correct/GS_4cl_reload_shapval_7_16_img0038.png' width="400"  style="border: 5px solid red;"> <img src='./TILDA-defect-classific/images/shap_plots/4-class/7x7_16_32_64_model/objects/correct/GS_4cl_reload_shapval_7_16_img0175.png' width="400" style="border: 5px solid red;"><p>
 <br>